 Loons are a migratory species that spend the breeding season on inland lakes and overwinter on the ocean.
 They arrive on their breeding lakes shortly after the ice goes out in the spring and remain late into the fall or early winter, often leaving for the ocean shortly before ice forms.
 Loons display high territory fidelity, and individuals typically return to the same breeding lake year after year.
 This often results in the same male and female loons pairing up and breeding together in consecutive years; however, contrary to popular belief, loons do not mate for life.
 If one member of a pair dies or is displaced by a rival, its mate will accept a new breeding partner.

-In New Hampshire, loons typically initiate their nests between late May and late June.
+In NH, loons typically initiate their nests between late May and late June.
 Because loons cannot easily walk on land, their nests are built at the water’s edge, which makes them vulnerable to a number of threats.
 Loons generally prefer to nest on islands as opposed to mainland shoreline.

 Loons typically lay 1 or 2 eggs per nest attempt.
 Male and female loons share incubation duties equally.
 Adult loons provide high levels of parental care to their chicks until the chicks reach fledging age (around 12 weeks of age).
 Because of this extended period of care, loons have only one brood of chicks per year.
 Loon chicks are vulnerable to predation and attacks by intruding loons.
 Due to nest failures, loss of chicks, or years in which pairs do not nest, the average loon pair in New Hampshire successfully raises just one chick to fledgling age every two years.

-As far as the situation on Spofford Lake is concerned, Val Starbuck, the SLA team lead for loons offers these comments:
+As far as the situation on Spofford Lake is concerned, Val Starbuck, the SLA team lead for loons offered these comments in 2021:

-Enjoy the loons and share the space.
-Please stay at least 150 feet away from any loon and be particularly careful now through July, when the chick is so very small.
-Often the parents will both dive for food and leave the chick unattended on the surface which makes it super difficult to see.
+Enjoy the loons and but please share the space.
+Stay at least 150 feet away from any loon and be particularly careful now through July, when the chick is so very small.
+Often the parents will both dive for food and leave the chick unattended on the surface which makes it super difficult to see. “